 Table of Contents

 You can simply buy a cheap tablet or legal pad and write down specifics related to every prep you currently own.

 There is nothing wrong with going old school when creating a survival inventory, but I prefer to use my laptop to make a template that can be updated quickly and easily – and then print a hard copy.

 In addition to making an inventory to deal with exclusively survival items, we also keep a general pantry and freezer inventory.
 We keep three months’ worth of food for the immediate members of our family in the pantry, deep freeze, and butcher shop freezers.

 While the food stored in these locations is logged in the food section of the overall inventory, we keep wipe-off boards posted next to each area, so anytime an item is removed it can be quickly jotted down (so during the next trip to the grocery store it can be replaced).

 By saving the file in spreadsheet form I can simply take my laptop with me to the basement, garage, and storage areas and update the quantities to make future inventories go more smoothly or to add new items.

 This document can be shared via email with other members of our tribe and placed into a binder once printed, to create a master inventory detailing all the supplies currently available to the group.

 If you still want to go old school and not have details about your stockpile subjected to potential internet hacking, use our printable inventory templates featured below.
-Simply attach them to a clipboard and hang next to your preps storage areas for rapid reference and updating.
+Simply attach them to a clipboard, and hang them next to your preps’ storage areas for rapid reference and updating.

 Prepper Inventory Checklists by Category